TrevorHinesley/abracadabra/README.md

 ## Integration Testing

-The most reliable way I've found to test abracadabra is by using the following helper (works with Rspec+Capybara using Capybara Webkit, Selenium, or Poltergeist/PhantomJS):
+The most reliable way I've found to test abracadabra is by using the following helper (works with Rspec+Capybara using Capybara Webkit, Selenium Webdriver, or Poltergeist/PhantomJS):

 ```ruby
 def execute_abracadabra(value, selector = ".abracadabra")